Charles Howard-Bury: 1921 Mount Everest reconnaissance expedition

 He was awarded the 1922 Founder's Medal of the Royal Geographical Society for his leadership of the expedition.

 Political career

 The Everest expedition of 1921 made Howard-Bury a public figure, and in 1922 he was elected to parliament for Bilston as Conservative.
 He lost his seat in 1924 but returned to the House of Commons in 1926, when he was elected for Chelmsford.
 He resigned in 1931.
 He was also a deputy lieutenant and justice of the peace for County Westmeath.

 Personal life

 Howard-Bury died on 20 September 1963, aged 82.
 He never married.
-He left his house at Belvedere to his friend Rex Beaumont.
+He left his house at Belvedere to his friend and companion Rex Beaumont.

 Legacy

 In 2013, British adventurers Matthew Traver and Jamie Bunchuk completed a 750-mile horse ride down the post roads of Eastern Kazakhstan in honour of the centenary of Howard-Bury's travels through the region, en route to the Tian Shan mountains in 1913.